YanWittmann/math-eval/doc/guide/md/basics/primitive_types.md

 listOrObj = [1, 2, 3];;;listOrObj["key"] = 7;;;listOrObj
 ```

+TODO: write about how accessing uninitialized variables creates objects in some cases

 ## Functions `function`, `value_function`, `native_function`, `reflective_function`

 A function is a way to transform values.
 There are multiple ways functions can be defined in Menter, which are all